ademusoyo/society-x-tech-site/src/pages/blog/2019-06-30-q-a-with-bukola-mobile-first-or-web-first.md

-Thank you Bukola for letting me feature you!
+*Thank you Bukola for letting me feature you!
 If you're interested in connecting with her.
-You can follow her on Instagram [@theappqueen](https://www.instagram.com/theappqueen/)
+You can follow her on Instagram [@theappqueen](https://www.instagram.com/theappqueen/).
+If you would like to be featured, please fill out this form [here.](https://docs.google.com/forms/d/e/1FAIpQLScLkKF6cnloKU8q8fElsCOww6Xna-pLZn_xJwV74EeQM-Rq4g/viewform)*